thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 1. Improving server and client issuance efficiency by amortizing the cost of the VOPRF proof generation and verification, respectively.

-For the Publicly Verifiable Token issuance protocol, it allows for a single TokenRequest to be sent that encompasses multiple tokens.
+For all Verifiable Token issuance protocol, it allows for a single TokenRequest to be sent that encompasses multiple token requests.
+This enables the issuance of tokens for more than one key in one round trip between the Client and the Issuer.
 The cost remains linear.

 # Batched Privately Verifiable Token

 This section describes a batched issuance protocol for select token types, including 0x0001 (defined in {{RFC9578}}) and 0xF91A (defined in this document).
+This variant is more efficient than Arbitary Batch Token Issuance defined below.
+It does so by requiring the same key to be used by all token requests.

 ## Client-to-Issuer Request {#client-to-issuer-request}